bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 It was it was cool.
 And it was it was fast, but it wasn't very cost effective.
 Now, now that GPUs are way cheaper, it might be.
-I have to have to like revisit it.
+I have to have torevisit it.
 But yeah.
 Yeah.